-17 Related party transactions
+16 Related party transactions

-In the prior year the Company entered into transactions in the ordinary course of business, with related parties.
+During the year the Company entered into transactions in the ordinary course of business, with related parties.
 The Company has taken advantage of the exemption under paragraph 8(k) of FRS 101 not to disclose transactions with fellow wholly owned subsidiaries.